1958 All-Big Seven Conference football team

-The 1958 All-Big Seven Conference football team consists of American football players chosen by various organizations for All-Big Seven Conference teams for the 1958 NCAA University Division football season.
+The 1958 All-Big Seven Conference football team consists of American football players chosen by various organizations for All-Big Seven Conference teams for the 1958 college football season.
 The selectors for the 1958 season included the Associated Press (AP) and the United Press International (UPI).
 Players selected as first-team players by both the AP and UPI are designated in bold.